 Hermosa Beach, Drunk Client Fights Bouncers, $200 Fine

-The Hermosa Beach Police arrested our client after bouncers at a well-known, popular bar downtown reported he punched bouncers.
+The Hermosa Beach Police arrested our client after bouncers at a well-known, popular bar downtown reported that he had punched certain bouncers.
 The bouncers immediately responded with far more force, breaking our client’s fingers and piling on top of him, kicking him repeatedly in the ribs and legs.
+They had a great deal of pent-up resentment of any bar patron who showed any amount of disrespect toward them.

 Our client, age 42, was released from the police station with severe pain in his hand and blood caked in his hair, as well as scrapes to his elbows, shoulders and face.